Create your own Groovy type conversion

 Type conversion, the standard way

-Type conversion -or casting- is a programming language technique for changing an object’s data type into another.
+Type conversion—or casting—is a programming language technique for changing an object’s data type into another.

-I’m sure you are familiar with this code, which converts a String to an Integer.
+The following code converts a String to an Integer.

 def number = (Integer)'1'